 Also, AMBS and Conrad Grebel University College in Waterloo, Ontario, have a collaborative arrangement in which Canadian students earning a Master of Theological Studies (MTS) degree can also earn an MDiv degree through AMBS.

-The MDiv Connect program requires a total of 80 credit hours:
+The Master of Divinity Connect program requires a total of 80 credit hours:

 - 62 hours of fully online courses